helm/charts/incubator/sparkoperator/README.md

 $ helm install incubator/sparkoperator
 ```

 By default, the operator is installed in a namespace called "sparkoperator".
-It would be created it does not exist.
+It would be created if it does not exist.

 #### Configuration